ftassy/GCalTab/README.md

 ### There are plenty of add-ons that open a Google Calendar tab in Thunderbird.
 What does GCalTab bring ?
 GCalTab brings two things that are often missed in other add-ons:
 * The possibility to switch to a dark mode.
 Save your eyes !
-* The possibility to disconnect - reconnect and switch between several accounts from GCalTab menu.
-Especially useful if you have several Google Calendar accounts !
+* The possibility to simply disconnect - reconnect and switch between several accounts from GCalTab menu.

 ### What permissions are needed ?
 GCalTab will need to access your data for: